anoopsarkar/compilers-class/llvm-practice.md

 ### Kaleidoscope language

 The LLVM download comes with a simple programming language which is illustrative of the LLVM API.
-In the `llvm-practice` directory of the `compiler-class-hw` repository you can find the `kscope.cc` file which contains the entire source code for the Kaleidoscipe compiler which uses LLVM for code generation.
+In the `llvm-practice` directory of the `compiler-class-hw` repository you can find the `toy.cc` and `kscope.cc` files which contains the entire source code for the Kaleidoscope compiler and a toy version as well.
+The compiler uses LLVM for code generation.
 Example Kaleidoscope programs are available in the directory `kscope-programs`.

 ### Array Types